Pick-an-object Mechanisms

-Second, in the case of TTC with acyclic priorities, the OSP TTC outperforms both PAO and Direct mechanisms.
+In the case of TTC with acyclic priorities, the OSP TTC outperforms both PAO and Direct mechanisms.
 The difference is significant for both the test considering only rounds 8 to 14, and the test considering rounds one to 14 in OSP TTC versus rounds eight to 14 in Direct and PAO TTC.\footnote{One can argue that the difference is driven by learning, as subjects in the OSP treatment had already played the OSP mechanism in the first eight rounds.
 We acknowledge the bias of our design in favor of the OSP treatment.
-Note, however, that the rate of truthful strategies in the OSP treatment in the first seven rounds is higher than the rate of truthful strategies under Direct and PAO in rounds 14-20, suggesting that the difference is unlikely to be entirely explained by learning.} As for the difference between Direct and PAO TTC, the proportion of truthful strategies is 9 percentage points higher under PAO TTC, and the difference is significant.\footnote{Note, however, that the significance of the difference is not robust to redefining truthful strategies in direct TTC as the truthful ranking of objects in the rank-order lists until the assigned object.
-In this case, the difference between Direct and PAO becomes not significant.} The difference between Direct and PAO becomes smaller in TTC with acyclic priorities than in TTC with cyclic priorities.
+Note, however, that the rate of truthful strategies in the OSP treatment in the first seven rounds is higher than the rate of truthful strategies under Direct and PAO in rounds 14-20, suggesting that the difference is unlikely to be entirely explained by learning.} As for the difference between Direct and PAO TTC, the proportion of truthful strategies is 9 percentage points higher under PAO TTC, and the difference is significant.
+Note, however, that the significance of the difference is not robust to redefining truthful strategies in direct TTC as the truthful ranking of objects in the rank-ordered lists until the \textit{assigned object}, as evident from Panel C of Table \ref{tab:truth}.
+The difference between Direct and PAO becomes smaller in TTC with acyclic priorities than in TTC with cyclic priorities.
 One can argue that learning is steeper under direct TTC.
 While this argument is hard to reject formally, suggestive evidence goes against this argument.
 More specifically, the coefficient for the variable ``round'' in the probit regression of the dummy for the truthful strategy is not significant in either Direct or PAO TTC.
 Also, there is a jump in the proportion of truthful strategies between rounds seven and eight under both treatments, suggesting that participants reacted to the switch of priorities from cyclic to acyclic.